UPLIFT Desk Review

 In this review we see how it stacks up to its most direct competition—namely the Jarvis desk from Fully—and how Human Solution’s marketing claims pan out.
 If you’re considering either of these nearly-identical desks we’d also suggest checking out their nearest competitor, also made-in-China but with a lower price and better warranty, the StandDesk Pro.

 Wondering how we became experts on standing desks?
-We’ve reviewed 25+ standing desks over the last several years and have accumulated a preponderance of knowledge in the subject area.
+We’ve lab tested 45+ standing desks since 2013 and have accumulated more subject expertise on standing desk technology than any other reviews site.
 Learn more about How we Conduct Our Reviews of Standing Desks.